cszielke/ArduDisFace/README.md

 # ArduDisFace
-An Arduino compatible display interface with for I2C, SPI and TTY/RS232 for Arduino and Raspberry PI
+An Arduino compatible display interface with I2C, SPI and TTY/RS232 for Arduino and Raspberry PI
 ![ArduDisFace with Display](./layout/doc/image/Front-left-Display.png "ArduDisFace with Display")

 ![ArduDisFace with Display](./layout/doc/image/Front-left.png "ArduDisFace with Display")